heyshadowsmith/shadowsmith/content/articles/bulk-deleting-local-git-branches-using-regex.md

 ---
 title: Bulk deleting local Git branches using Regex
+description: Clean up your local dev environment with these handy commands
 ---

 If you are reading this, you obviously have a need to bulk delete local Git branches because you are crushing all of your assigned Work Items.